Multi Agent Frameworks

 Architecture

 The main idea is to run “planner” and “execution” agents, whereas the planner generates questions to research, and the execution agents seek the most related information based on each generated research question.
 Finally, the planner filters and aggregates all related information and creates a research report.
+The agents leverage both gpt3.5-turbo and gpt-4-turbo (128K context) to complete a research task.
+We optimize for costs using each only when necessary.
+The average research task takes around 3 minutes to complete, and costs ~$0.1.

 - Create a domain specific agent based on research query or task.